Thursday, 15 January 2026

 Bare

-His special visitor was coming.
-It was his only visitor these days and he must look his best.
+His special visitor was coming, his only visitor these days when money allowed.
+He had to look his best, he thought.
 He stood in front of a shard of broken mirror propped up on the mantelpiece among the scant debris that constituted his life: faded pictures in broken frames, thick with dust and of people he could no longer recall.
-He squinted into the shard, arranging his meager follicles to cover a pallid scalp before cleaning his bared teeth with the sleeve of his cardigan.
-His tarnished reflection grins back with a mouthful of brown stumps, his face a crumple of deep lines.
+He squinted into the shard, arranging his meagre follicles to cover a pallid scalp before cleaning his remaining teeth with the sleeve of his cardigan.
+His tarnished reflection grinned back gums clutching occasional black posts, his face a crumple of deep lines, cuts and tufts of hair sprouted unchecked and unseen, despite his attempts at shaving.

 Saturday, 14 April 2012